datanav/docs/best-practice.rst

 Definition
 ==========

-A global dataset is a collection of data pertaining to a same concept from different sources.
-In other words, a global dataset combines data from sources semantically linked to provide one single authoritative fresh data location to access when needed.
+A global dataset is a collection of data pertaining to the same concept from different sources.
+In other words, a global dataset combines semantically linked data from different sources to provide one single authoritative fresh data location to access when needed.
 This will reduce the total number of pipes needed compared to a system where you get data from the original sources each time.

 Global datasets can be populated by:

-- simply add datasets to a global dataset without merging,
+- adding datasets to a global dataset without merging,
 - merging data from various sources without modifications,
-- selectively merge data, by selecting which properties to merge through transformations.
+- selectively merge data by selecting which properties to merge through transformations.
 More information on implementing such transformations can be obtained :ref:`here <getting-started-transformations>`.

 It is important to remember that a global dataset requires either business knowledge or a sound understanding of the data from the different sources.
 Global datasets will work to their fullest potential if they include all of the semantically linked data elements relating to the subject matter.

 Example:

 There are three sources containing person data as shown below.
-If any target system wants data about this person, it would have to go through each root datasets every time.
+If any target system wants to access data related to this person, without a global dataset available, it would have to go through each root dataset every time.
 However, through the creation a **global-person** dataset, information can be easily fetched from one single location.

 ::